 PEST LIBRARY / SPIDERS

-Spiders are easily recognized by the 4 pairs of seven segmented legs and (like all arachnids) have a cephalothorax and abdomen.
-But unlike scorpions, mites and daddy-long-legs, the cephalothorax and abdomen of the spider are separated by a visible waist or pedicel.
+Spiders are easily recognized by their 4 pairs of eight segmented legs, and 2 body areas (cephalothorax and abdomen).
+The cephalothorax and abdomen are separated by a visible waist or pedicel.
 The top of the cephalothorax is protected by a shield-like covering called the carapace.
 Spider do not have antennae or wings.

-Most species have 8 simple eyes, although some have less and a few species have none.
-Often the number and arrangement of eyes are important in identifying the different families.
+Most species have 8 simple eyes, though some have less and a few species have none.
+Often the number and arrangement of eyes are key in in identification.

 Not all spiders spin webs.
 Some live in burrows, which they line with silk, while others have no retreat at all.
 All young spiders and some adult males release long silken strands, which they use like a parachute to ride the wind to other areas.
 This process is called ballooning.